kernicPanel/bitwig-randomizer/README.md

 ## Activation

-Copy the released extension to you Bitwig extensions folder.
+Copy the released extension to your Bitwig extensions folder.

 Activate it in the settings.